 My research interests are in medieval French, Occitan and Franco-Italian literature.
 My monograph on resistance against royal power in medieval culture pays particular attention to the chansons de geste about rebel barons, as well as chronicle and prose rewritings.
 I examine these works through lenses of medieval political theory and thought about vengeance, modern thought about the ethics of violence, anthropological work on feud and rebellion, and histories of sovereignty.
-It has now appeared with Oxford University Press.

 I have also worked collaboratively on the culture of medieval libraries, with Emma Campbell (University of Warwick), Philippe Frieden (Universite de Lausanne), Miranda Griffin (University of Cambridge), Thomas Hinton (University of Exeter) and John O'Brien (Durham).
 The results can be seen in a special issue of French Studies.
 I am continuing to work on this topic, via reflection on the networks of people, books and ideas shaping knowledge in medieval Europe.
 I focus on the dissemination of vernacular encyclopaedias and of translations of Aristotle and Boethius, looking at the visual and verbal constructions of knowledge in manuscripts and at the new ontologies they vehicled.

 I have previously worked on cyclical narratives, with a focus on the relationship between ethics, morals and the figure of the hero in the Guillaume d'Orange cycle, the Lancelot and Tristan prose romances, and the Roman de Renart.
 A book based on this research came out in 2010.
 I have also published commentary on the Occitan troubadours.